Quotation mark: Polish

 According to current PN-83/P-55366 standard from 1983 (but not dictionaries, see below), Typesetting rules for composing Polish text (Zasady składania tekstów w języku polskim) one can use either „ordinary Polish quotes” or «French quotes» (without space) for first level, and ‚single Polish quotes’ or «French quotes» for second level, which gives three styles of nested quotes:

 There is no space on the internal side of quote marks, with the exception of 1/4 firet (≈ 1/4 em) space between two quotation marks when there are no other characters between them (e.g. ,„ and ’”).

 The above rules have not changed since at least the previous BN-76/7440-02 standard from 1976 and are probably much older.

-The rules on the use of guillemets conflict with the Polish punctuation standard as given by dictionaries, including the Wielki Słownik Ortograficzny PWN recommended by the Polish Language Council.
+These rules on the use of guillemets conflict with the ones given by Polish dictionaries, including the Wielki Słownik Ortograficzny PWN recommended by the Polish Language Council.
 The PWN rules state:

-In Polish books and publications, this style for use of guillemets (also known as »German quotes«) is used almost exclusively.
-In addition to being standard for second level quotes, guillemet quotes are sometimes used as first level quotes in headings and titles but almost never in ordinary text in paragraphs.
+In Polish printed books and publications, this dictionary-recommended style for guillemets (also known as »German quotes«) is used almost exclusively.
+In addition to being standard for second level quotes, guillemet quotes are sometimes used as first level quotes in headings and titles, but almost never for ordinary text in paragraphs.

-Another style of quoting is to use an em-dash to open a quote; this is used almost exclusively to quote dialogues, and is virtually the only convention used in works of fiction.
+Another style of quoting is to use an em-dash to open a quote; this is used almost exclusively for quoting dialogues rather than for single statements, and is virtually always the one used for that purpose in works of fiction.

-Mag skłonił się.
-Biały kot śpiący obok paleniska ocknął się nagle i spojrzał na niego badawczo.

-— Jak się nazywa ta wieś, panie? — zapytał przybysz.
-Kowal wzruszył ramionami.